wp-plugins/leaguemanager/readme.txt

 * NEW: import and export of teams/matches (experimental)
 * NEW: option to manually save standings in admin panel
 * NEW: manually rank teams via drag & drop if needed
-* NEW: field to add/substract points (useful, e.g. for Rugby)
+* NEW: field to add/subtract points (useful, e.g. for Rugby)
 * NEW: option to show/hide logos in match widget
 * BUGFIX: display of next match in widget
 * BUGFIX: no update of diff if saving standings manually
 * CHANGED: Update logo name in database if image already exists on server
 * CHANGED: included updated dutch translation
-* CHANGED: added some desriptions to translation
+* CHANGED: added some descriptions to translation

 = 2.7.1 =
 * BUGFIX: plugin installation missed `coach` field for teams